 Identify a need in the industry and satisfy it with a product or service

 It is great to be the inventor of a specific product or service, but sometimes all you have to do is reinvent what is already out in the market.
-For example, as of 2015, Forbes reports that Nike is still the most valuable sports brand in the world with a value of $26 billion.
+For example, as of 2017, Forbes reports that Nike is still the most valuable sports brand in the world in the business category, with a value of $29.6 billion.

 Improve on existing products or services

 Today, Virgin Airlines still offers affordable fares, full-service flights, and excellent customer service.
 Instead of copying what was already being offered by other airlines, Virgin offered something much better to air travelers.

 Focus on the needs of your customers

 Apple has developed several innovative products and created a network of services that seamlessly work together.
 The company continues to provide customers beautifully designed, high-tech products that make working with electronic gadgets faster and easier.

 Apple makes the customer experience central to the product design and development process by incorporating participatory design to understand customer pain points and opportunities.
 In addition, Apple has ensured that its computing and entertainment devices—the Mac, iPod, iPhone, iPad, and iTunes—integrate to create a streamlined, intuitive system.

 Do not focus on your competitors

 Do not fall into the habit of constantly checking on your competitors.
 Doing so will draw your attention away from the needs of your customers.

 As a result, instead of developing your products into something that will address your customers’ needs, you start looking at what your competitors are doing for their customers.
 This will be detrimental to your business and you may end up losing customers to your competitors.
 Instead, talk to your customers regularly—ask them what they like and what they hate about your product or service, so you can use their feedback to improve.